James Thornberry – Chief Executive Officer

 Tim Flynn – Africa Manager

-Van Garber – UK Manager
+Van Garber – UK Director

-Louisa Preston, Appeals Coordinator for England and Wales
+Louisa Preston – Appeals Coordinator for England and Wales

-Christy Creely, Administrator
+Christy Creely – Administrator

-When Christy retired as Customer Services Manager in the Aviation Business he went back to study the Non Profit Sector in All Hallows College while volunteering with Camara on computer recycling activities.
-Two and a half years followed as a VMM volunteer in Lodwar, Kenya working as the Director of Turkana Trade Training Centre, training managers and staff.
+When Christy retired as Customer Services Manager in the Aviation Business he went back to study the Non-Profit Sector in All Hallows College while volunteering with Camara on computer recycling activities.
+Two and a half years followed as a VMM International volunteer in Lodwar, Kenya working as the Director of Turkana Trade Training Centre, training managers and staff.
 Christy enjoys working overseas having worked two and a half years as Engineering Manager Guyana Airways in South America and three years as Project Manager in Royal Nepal Airways Kathmandu building workshop facilities and training staff.
 He hopes to volunteer overseas again.